eXpandFramework/Reactive.XAF/src/Modules/Reactive.Logger.Client.Win/Readme.md

 The `Reactive.Logger.Client.Win` is a XAF Windows Forms application capable to connect to any XAF application that has the [Reactive.Logger.Hub](https://github.com/eXpandFramework/DevExpress.XAF/tree/master/src/Modules/Reactive.Logger.Hub) module installed.
 More in the details section.

-The module uses the next two strategies:
-1. It monitors the `DetailView` creation and modifies its Reactive.Logger.Client.Win property according to model configuration.
-However later Reactive.Logger.Client.Win property modifications are allowed.
-2. It monitors the `Reactive.Logger.Client.Win` modifiation and cancels it if the `LockReactive.Logger.Client.Win` attribute is used.
 ## Installation
 1. First you need the nuget package so issue this command to the `VS Nuget package console`